-36. Extended Day Services
+37. Extended Day Services

 Extended Day Services offers a before and after school program at South Fayette Schools for students.
 This program includes physical activities, arts and crafts, group games and contests, snacks as well as homework assistance.
 Parents can use the program on either a full-time, part-time or flextime basis.
 Parents contract with and pay Extended Day Services directly.
-For further information or to enroll your child, please call Extended Day Services at (412) 221-1980
+For further information or to enroll your child, please call Extended Day Services at (412) 221-1980.
+This information is provided as a courtesy and for reference purposes relative to Extended Day Services.
+Inclusion in our handbook does not constitute an endorsement from the district.

-37. Faculty Room
+38. Faculty Room